mk270/whitakers-words/english_to_latin.md

 commas or slashes, is assigned a high priority on output that a modified/compound meaning in the same MEAN SEMI.

-Semicolons seperate meaning groups that have a different flavor/sense.
+Semicolons separate meaning groups that have a different flavor/sense.
 Initially the interpretation and selection among these were left to the user, as in paper dictionaries.
 Recent requirements demand an ordering of these groups.
-The order of the semicolon groups (called SEMIs in the code) should indicate the frequency or probability of that meaning among different groups, where this inferrence can be made.
+The order of the semicolon groups (called SEMIs in the code) should indicate the frequency or probability of that meaning among different groups, where this inference can be made.
 This ideal is not yet rigorously enforced, even in recent entries, and less so in those earlier in the update.

-Commas separate meanings that are roughly equivalent - synomyns.
-In parsing, a COMMA consistes of the words between commas.
+Commas separate meanings that are roughly equivalent - synonyms.
+In parsing, a COMMA consists of the words between commas.
 There is no inherent logical order within a SEMI, however, to support another application for the dictionary, full sentence Latin-to-English translation,